kadena-io/chainweb-node/README.md

 ## Chainweb Bootstrap Nodes
 You can find the bootstrap nodes of the public Chainweb Mainnet: [here](https://github.com/kadena-io/chainweb-node/wiki)

+## FAQ
+You can find the list of frequently asked questions, including network information, how to explore blocks, diagnosing error messages, and more [here](https://github.com/kadena-io/chainweb-node/releases).

 ## Linux Users

-The binaries can be found [here](https://github.com/kadena-io/chainweb-node/releases/tag/1.0)
+The binaries can be found [here](https://github.com/kadena-io/chainweb-node/releases)

+### Apt-based distributions
-You will need to install rocksdb with the following command:
+If you are on Ubuntu, Debian, CentOS or any other Apt-based distribution, you will need to install rocksdb with the following command:

 ```bash
 sudo apt install librocksdb5.8
 ```

+If this is not available, then please view the [Rocksdb](https://rocksdb.org/) site for alternative modes of installation.

+### Other distributions

+For all other distributions not using Apt (RHEL, Gentoo, Arch, etc), please consult your distro's repositories for `librocksdb5.8` and install with its preferred package manager, or follow the alternative modes of installation described in [Rocksdb](https://rocksdb.org/).

 At this point, you are ready to [run a Chainweb node](#running-a-chainweb-node)